Skip to content Skip to footer

 He’s easy to spot outside of Walmart.
 He is standing next to a brand new bike.
 I start the ride then get out and help him secure his bike on my bike rack.

 He’s Black, mid to late 20s; he has a slight build and he’s not very tall.
 But, my oh, my, does he have luscious big eyes and his voice is rich with character.
-His bike now secured on the rack, he says it was fate that I had a bike rack.
+His bike now secured on the rack, he says it was fate I had a bike rack.
 I agree.

 Key experience: It was fate.
 How many Uber drivers drive around with bike racks on their cars?
 Getting my bike rack on and off my car is such a hassle; it’s a two-person job and quite challenging to do by myself.
 I don’t know how I’m going to Uber in the summer because I like having my bike rack on my car and at the ready.
 I know my car trunk should be free in the event I pick up a person or two headed to the airport with a lot of luggage (that hasn’t happened yet), or a mom with two kids and a dozen-plus bags from the grocery store (that has happened).